ifundeasy/hapijs-realworld-example-app/README.md

 ## Application Structure

+- `config/` - This folder contains plugins configuration as well as a central location for configuration/environment variables.
-- `lib/index.js` - The entry point to our application.
+- `modules/app.js` - The entry point to our application.
 This file bootstrap our HapiJS server.
 It also requires the routes and models we'll be using in the application.
-- `lib/config/` - This folder contains plugins configuration as well as a central location for configuration/environment variables.
-- `lib/modules/api/*` - This folder contains the routes definitions for our API.
+- `modules/api/*` - This folder contains the routes definitions for our API.

 ## Authentication

 Requests are authenticated using the `Authorization` header with a valid JWT.
-We use one hapijs pluggin in `lib/modules/auth/index.js` that can be used to authenticate requests.
+We use one hapijs pluggin in `modules/auth/index.js` that can be used to authenticate requests.
 The `hapi-auth-jwt2` plugin using our application's secret and will return a 401 status code if the request cannot be authenticated.
 The payload of the JWT can then be accessed from `request.auth.credentials.user` in the endpoint.

 HapiJS auth mecanism provide 3 [Authentications mode](https://hapijs.com/api#route-options):